hislopzach/disc-tracker/README.md

 ```

 2. Press spacebar to move through video frame by frame, until the disc just leaves the throwers hand
-3. Press 'a' key, then use your mouse to draw a rectangle around the disc
+3. Press 'a' key, then use your mouse to draw a rectangle around the disc.
+Try to center the box around the center of the disc.
+If you are not satisifes with the location of the box, just click and drag to create a new one.
-4. Press spacebar again, and watch as your throw is traced onto the video
+4. Press enter to confirm your bounding box, then watch as your throw is traced onto the video

 ## Limitations